wtchengcv/wentaocheng.github.io/_pages/about.md

 I used to be an Associate Professor in College of Computer Science, Nankai University.
 Before that, I was a senior algorithm engineer and a senior product manager in Alibaba Group, where I mainly worked on a perception system for autonomous vehicles.

 I earned my Ph.D. from Nanyang Technological University, working under the supervision of <a href='https://personal.ntu.edu.sg/wslin/'>Prof. Weisi Lin</a>.
-I also spent one wonderful year via a joint PhD program in Technische Universität Darmstadt, under the supervision of <a href='https://scholar.google.com/citations?user=56UhAooAAAAJ'>Prof. Michael Goesele</a>.
+I also spent one wonderful year via a joint PhD program in Technische Universität Darmstadt, under the supervision of Dr. Michael Goesele.
 I hold a B.S. degree from Harbin Institute of Technology.

 My research broadly focuses on **3D Vision** and **Generative AI**, with particular interests in visual localization, novel view synthesis, visual text generation and video prediction. **I am recruiting PhD and Mphil students** who want to work on research topics such as image/video generation/editting, feature matching and gaussian splatting.
 If you are interested in joining my group, please email me with your CV to **wentaocheng(AT)uic.edu.cn.**